Follow You Follow Me: Chart performance

 At the time of release, "Follow You Follow Me" became the band's most successful single, spending 4 weeks in the top 10 on the UK Singles chart, peaking at #7 for two weeks.
 The song also peaked at #23 on the U.S. Billboard Hot 100, #23 on the U.S. Cashbox Top 100 chart and #21 on the Adult Contemporary chart, #16 on the Australian singles charts, and #22 on the NZ singles charts.

 The song is included in the 2005 book, Rock Song Index: The 7500 Most Important Songs for the Rock and Roll Era, which states "the formerly progressive Genesis begins to proceed without impediment toward the Top 10".

 Music video

 The music video for the song was a mimed live performance of the band filmed at Shepperton Studios.
 It later appeared on their DVD The Video Show (2004).
-In the video Banks is wearing a Vancouver Canucks hockey team sweater.
-The main scene has Collins using a shaker-type instrument while singing, but he was also separately filmed playing the drums.
+In the video, the main scene has Collins using a shaker-type instrument while singing, but he was also separately filmed playing the drums.